 Part-time employment usually means working less than 38 hours per week.

-Like working full-time, working part-time means that you have permanent position or are on a fixed-term contract.
+Like working full-time, working part-time means that you have a permanent position or are on a fixed-term contract.

-You are also entitled to all of the minimum conditions laid out in the National Employment Standards as well as the entitlements included in the award or agreement that covers your workplace.
+You are also entitled to all of the minimum conditions laid out in the National Employment Standards as well as the entitlements included in the award or enterprise agreement that covers your workplace.

 You are entitled to the same amount of leave as a full-time employee, relative to the number of days you work.
 For example, if you work two days a week, and a full-time worker would be given four weeks off, this means that your entitlement to four weeks’ leave would equate to eight days off.